 As the sun sinks behind the mountains, enjoy a game of chess or cards at the sunset bar.
 Every late afternoon is “Happy Hour” with an open bar stocked with beer, wine, soda, and fresh juice.
 Then, we gather together in the open-air kitchen/dining area, the “Galpon”, for a candlelight sit-down dinner featuring fresh locally grown produce and fresh-baked breads.
 After dinner, enjoy the campfire and the stars before retiring to your cozy tent on your private platform.
 The sound of the river will lull you to sleep and send you off dreaming of the next day of adventure in Chile.

-Tuesday: Today we become experts at navigating our very own river crafts, known inflatable kayaks or IK’s.
-We venture up canyon to the source of the Rio Espolon as it cascades out of the Lago Espolón to find gin clear water and gentle class 2 and 3 rapids that offer a perfect learning opportunity to become a great captain of your own boat.
+Day 5: Today we become experts at navigating our very own river crafts, known inflatable kayaks or IK’s.
+We venture up the canyon to the source of the Rio Espolon as it cascades out of the Lago Espolón to find gin clear water and gentle class 2 and 3 rapids that offer a perfect learning opportunity to become a great captain of your own boat.

 Five distinct rapids form a narrow sinuous river passage creating a wet surge and a “full on” adrenaline rush.
 The fourth rapid was until recently the smallest of the 5, but due to road building debris landing in the river, has now become nearly impassable at most water levels and requires a walk around and “lining” the rafts through it.
 As we come out of “Exit”, the last rapid, we enter into a long calm.
 The current remains swift and we cruise many miles downstream arriving at the mandatory portage around the fierce “Zeta” rapid.
 We have lunch on the rocks as the crew “ghost” boats the rafts through this treacherous rapid.